mderamus1/firstrepo/README.md

   In this course, you will learn how to use GigHub successfully

   ### The basics
-  -Sample item 1
+  - Sample item 1
-  -Sample item 2
+  - Sample item 2
-  -Sample item 3
+  - Sample item 3